eaglerock1337/autobob-sidekick/NOTES.md

 ### Request/Approval Details

-There are three checkboxes: {PT, chiropractic, acupuncture}
+Three rows: PT, Chiropractic, Acupuncture

+Each row:

+- Text box for number of units (check for integer)
+- From date (check for date)
+- To date (check for date)

+For each row:

+- If number of units is nonzero, and both dates are blank:
-Text to generate: "It is noted that the claimant has been approved for {x} PT visits from {start date} to {end date} and {y} chiropractic visits"
+  - "It is noted that the claimant has been approved for `units` `type` visits to date.

-If date field is empty, substitute start/end date with "to present"
+- If to date is filled but from date is blank:

-Checkbox: "initial request" Change text to:
+  - "It is noted that the claimant has been approved for `units` `type` visits through `to date`.

+- If both dates are filled out:
+  - "It is noted that the claimant has been approved for `units` `type` visits from `from date` to `to date`.

+- If more than one treatment is filled in above:
-"It is noted that this is the initial request for {PT XOR chiropractic - dropdown}." - substitutes above sentence
+  - "It is noted that the claimant has been approved for `x chiropractic visits <date stuff>` and `y acupuncture visits to date`.

-Checkbox: "denied" Change text to:
+Contingency for initial requests and denied:

+- Each row gets a `not approved` checkbox
+- Would gray out the row
-"It is noted that the claimant has not been approved for any {PT xor chiropractic - dropdown} units to date."
+- Changes wording to "It is noted that the claimant has been approved for `0` `type` visits to date.

-Last sentence:
+### Final Sentence

 "It is noted that the body parts being requested for treatment are {text field}"